 In our school, the principles of Ruth Miskin’s ‘Read, Write, Inc.’ programme are endorsed throughout all year groups.

 At Drayton Park we recognise that ICT skills are a major factor in enabling children to become confident, creative and independent learners.
 We have embraced new technologies and now use ipads within our classrooms, which not only excites our pupils but also brings into school the developing technologies which pupils may experience at home.
 Drayton Park has been awarded the 'Safe' Social Networking Award and aims to promote and utilise safe ICT opportunities that challenge and extend all children.
 Children regularly collaborate with each other across the school; our Year 6 'Digital Leaders' have been working with the Foundation Stage to teach them how to code.
 At Drayton Park, we aim to integrate computing throughout the curriculum as an aide to support and enhance learning as well as teaching specific skills discreetly when necessary.
-As of the Summer Term, we will be using Purple Mash'.
-This scheme covers the new 'Computing Programme of Study' including programming and computational thinking with clear progression of skills from Year 1 to 6.

 All children from foundation to Year 6 have been given log on details for 'Code Studio' which teaches the fundamentals of Computer Science.